roonstott/HairSalon/README.md

 * _Open MySQL workbench and open local server 3306.
 Navigate to the Administration tab in the top left.
 Click the 6th icon down in the navigation bar 'Data Import/Restore'.
 Select 'Imort from Self Contained File' and select the robert_onstott.sql file in the root directory if this repository.
+Under this, in the section that says 'Default Schema To Be Imported To,' click `New...` and name the schema `robert_onstott` .
 The database is now being hosted on a local server on your machine_

 * _Navigate to the HairSalon directory one level down from the root directory and enter the command $dotnet run.
 This will start the local web server.
 Enter the URL https://localhost:5001 in a browser window.
 You are now interacting with the web app_